12 Secrets of Bed Bath & Beyond Employees

 Try asking a Bed Bath & Beyond employee a question that could elicit a negative response.
 Chances are you won’t hear them use the word no. That’s because company policy encourages employees to avoid sounding negative or unhelpful.
 “Employees can't say no,” Regina says.
 “There has to be a solution to offer or an effort to look it up before saying no to a customer.”

-While Bed Bath & Beyond prides itself on one-on-one customer service, their reputation for being accessible to shoppers can sometimes come back to bite them.
-Annie worked at a Bed Bath & Beyond in the northwest region for eight years and says that people often went everywhere, even off-limits areas, in search of assistance.
+While Bed Bath & Beyond prides itself on one-on-one customer service, its reputation for being accessible to shoppers can sometimes come back to bite them.
+Annie says that people often went everywhere, even off-limits areas, in search of assistance.
 “It was more common than you would expect to have customers push through our doors marked ‘Employees Only’ and search the stockroom looking for an employee,” she says.
 “If I could say anything to customers, it would be to please do not do that."

 6. ...
 And climbing the displays ...